-In the High School, students are expected to be more accountable for their daily progress and time management.
-They have a subject specialist for each of the six courses, and an Academic Coach for all non-instructional assistance and mentoring.
-Teachers are responsible for reviewing all student work and providing instructional feedback within three school days.
+At the High School level, students are expected to be more accountable for their daily progress and time management.
+They have a highly qualified, subject specialist teacher for each of their courses, and an Academic Advisor for non-instructional assistance and mentoring.
+Course teachers are responsible for reviewing and grading all student work and providing instructional feedback within three school days.
 High School teachers also conduct Live Teaching and Live Help sessions regularly, providing interaction and teaching course concepts.
-The student is expected to move at a more consistent pace with her or his class in each subject, though there is room for flexibility within the day and the week.
+The student is expected to move at a more consistent pace with her or his class in each subject, adhering to due dates, though there is room for flexibility within the day and the week.

-Our Learning Coaches plays an important supportive role to help the student stay on task and to help ensure the student follows through on his or her assignments—but the student is expected to begin managing his or her own time and schedule more directly.
+The parent or learning coach plays a supportive role to help the student stay on task and to help ensure the student follows through on his or her assignments—but the student is expected to begin managing his or her own time and schedule more directly.

-Our High School offers an expansive curriculum of over 150 course choices, including Core, Comprehensive, Honors and AP level courses, plus a wide variety of World Language options.
+At ISBerne Online, our High School offers an expansive curriculum of over 85 course choices, including Core, Honors and AP level courses, plus a wide variety of World Language options.

 To graduate and receive a High School diploma, students must earn 24 credits in the following subject areas and be enrolled full-time for at least two consecutive semesters.